zipvilization/Zipvilization/index.md

 # The First Law

-> ## Zipvilization is an experiment in participation and observation.
+> ## **Zipvilization is an experiment in participation and observation.**
+>
-> ## It is not built as an investment project.
+> ## **It is not built as an investment project.**

 Solum has an economic architecture.

-It can be acquired, transferred, exchanged, Burned, and used as the territorial substrate of Zipvilization.
+It can be acquired, transferred, exchanged, Burned, and used as the territorial substrate of the world.

-But its existence does not create a promise of profit.
+But none of that creates a promise of profit.

 Territory is not a promise of yield.

 Participation is not a promise of financial return.

-Zipvilization begins from a different question:
+Price is observable.

+Liquidity is observable.

+Economic activity is observable.

+But they are not the purpose of the experiment.

+The question is different:

-> **What happens when independent Humans enter a finite world, share the same explicit rules, and civilization is allowed to develop through time?**
+> **What happens when independent Humans enter a finite world, share the same explicit rules, and civilization is allowed to develop through interaction and time?**

-A participant may become a Colonist.

-A Colonist may control Territory.

-Territory may develop.

-Zips may emerge.

-Civilization may become increasingly complex.

-But no particular economic, territorial, political, or historical outcome is guaranteed.

 ---